ledfut/upturn/$TURN token distribution [README].md

 All allocations are final and will be distributed at token launch

-No liquidity pools or trading infrastructure will be provided
+No liquidity pools or trading infrastructure will be provided by upturn or associated parties.

 Token serves as platform utility and community recognition marker